juan-28/dotfiles/README.md

 Guide to install and set up a simple python Neovim configuration from the `juan-28/.dotfiles` repository.
 Please follow these steps carefully!

+You can [click here](https://github.com/juan-28/.dotfiles/blob/main/nvim/README.md) to see more details on the features and plugins that come with this nvim configuration.

 ## Prerequisites

 - Git (for cloning the repository)